Adrian Cabrera tells us how Alpaca helps tenants find an apartment

 – Celebrating failed experiments and encouraging everyone to make better mistakes tomorrow

-– Encouraging everyone to take ownership by taking the initiative, bringing ideas forward, and proudly deliver on their work
+– Encouraging everyone to take ownership by taking the initiative, bringing ideas forward, and proudly delivering on their work

 – Finally, we believe diversity is crucial for the team to generate innovative ideas